Game of Tones

 "Game of Tones" is the twenty third episode in the seventh season of the American animated television series Futurama, and the 137th episode of the series overall.
 It originally aired on Comedy Central on August 14, 2013.
 The episode was written by Michael Rowe and directed by Edmund Fong.
 The Planet Express crew enter Fry's dreams and find themselves back in the year 1999 in search of a mysterious alien song.

 The title is a spoof of Game of Thrones, while the episode as a whole makes many references to Close Encounters of the Third Kind and Inception, and the plot contains many similarities to Star Trek IV: The Voyage Home.
+The episode’s ending is set to Manchild by Eels.